 Now on to storage.

 Note: In the Introduction article, I stated that my permanent VMs reside in XenServer.
 I never move the permanent VMs between hosts.
 Those VMs reside in a local SR. For me, this allows for faster boot times than VMs that reside in shared storage as there is no network traffic to load the VM.
 The Microsoft infrastructure VMs all reside in the local SR on each XenServer host.

-“Note of course that putting a VM on a local SR will prevent it from being agile (able to be moved readily to a different host within the pool).”
+“Note, of course, that putting a VM on a local SR prevents it from being agile (able to be moved readily to a different host within the pool).”

 To create an SR for shared VM storage, right-click the pool and click New SR…, as shown in Figure 34.

 Select NFS and click Next, as shown in Figure 35.

 “For NFS connections, make sure the NFS host is set to allow connections from all the XenServer/Citrix Hypervisor hosts and that file permissions are set accordingly.
 I’d also suggest looking into increasing the buffer sizes (rsize, wsize).
 There are many articles on optimizing NFS connectivity, beyond this scope.”